morinted/plover_theory/sounds/m.md

 * `PHELT`: melt
 * `PHUL`: mull

-### Final M
+### Right side M

-Final M is made with the combination `-PL`.
+Right side M is made with the combination `-PL`.
 This _does_ conflict with words ending in "ple" like "apple" versus "am".
 However, the final M is much more common in English so in steno `-PL` defaults to final M.

 {% stenodisplay labels="all" %}
 -M